MichelleChung-code/FinanceSandbox/README.md

-# python_finance
+# FinanceSandbox
-To practice finance application of python
+Sandbox for practising python in financial applications